 • Find the Settings icon.

-• Press Network.
+• Choose Network.

 3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

-4. How to Turn Off a Nest Thermostat
+4. Shutting Off a Nest Thermostat

-To find Off mode on the thermostat:
+To select Off mode on the thermostat:

-• Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.
+• Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

-• Or, from the main menu, go to Mode and select Off.
+• You can also go to Mode from the main menu and select Off.

 • Select Thermostat from home screen